-Which languages do change from one word order type into another one?
-The typical Europecentered answer cites Indo-European language families, such as the Romance and the North Germanic one.
+Which languages do change more dynamically from one word order type into another one?
+The typical Europe-centered answer cites Indo-European language families, such as the Romance and the North Germanic one.
 These languages are said to be descendants of SOV languages.
 However, the evidence for this claim is weak and highly questionable.
-None of the predecessor languages was a strict SOV language and none of them was an [S[VO]]25 language.
-In fact they were all T3 languages, with OV as a frequent pattern, besides many other order variants.
-This had be realized already by Miller (1975) and is argued in detail in Haider (2014) and Haider & Szucsich (2022: 114, 125-130) for Romance, Germanic, and Slavic.
+None of the predecessor languages was a strict SOV language and none of them was an [S[VO]]26 language.
+In fact they were all T3 languages, with OV as a frequent pattern, besides many other frequent order variants.
+This had been realized already by Miller (1975).
+Detailed argumentation is available in Haider (2014) and Haider & Szucsich (2022: 114, 125-130), for Germanic, Romance, and Slavic.

-Evidence for a strict SOV IE-language comes only from Hittite (cf. Hoffner & Melchert 2008), a language without existing successor language(s).
+Evidence for a strictly SOV IE-language is exceptional and comes only from Hittite (cf. Hoffner & Melchert 2008), a language without existing successor language(s).
 For all other IE-languages, "SOV" is merely the least inappropriate type assignment (out of VSO, SVO, and SOV).
 Unlike Hittite, in which clauses with nominal arguments in post-verbal positions do not occur, the other IE-language display a high degree of variable word order, with and without postverbal nominal arguments within the same text.
-Here is a characterization that is not only representative for Sanskrit Vedic (Viti 2010: 58):
+It is a main characteristics of SOV languages that they do not admit postverbal argument noun phrases.
+Here is a report that is not only representative for Sanskrit Vedic (Viti 2010: 58).
+The same kind of order variation is known for other classical IE-languages (Speyer 2018), such as Latin (Danckaert 2015) or Ancient Greek,27 and Old Scandinavian (Faarlund 1994).